MrLingo/fast-food-chatbot/README.md

 # Fast food chatbot - Viki
 ![Image description](flaskr/static/avatar.PNG)

-Chatbot that operates inside the fast food domain.
+A non-DL chatbot that operates inside the fast food domain.

 ## How it works:

-How does Viki works
 1. Viki takes user input
 2. The input is splitted into tri-grams and then the prefixes and suffix are stored in seperate columns in autocomplete spredsheet.
-   The spreadsheet is accessed and rows from it retreived on every captured button press event, implementing an autocomplete mechanism.
+   The spreadsheet is accessed and rows from it, are retreived on every captured button press event, implementing an autocomplete mechanism.
-4. Extract the topic and stores it for topic analysis, that could be performed, based on accumulated topics over time.
+4. Extracts the topic and stores it for topic analysis, that could be performed, based on the accumulated topics over time.
 5. Uses multi-class classification model to determine the intent of the user.
 The intent falls into one of the following categories:
   - "Show all products"
   - "Show specific product"